Robert Holmes (scriptwriter): Doctor Who

 Holmes felt that Davison's adventures had been too easy, and decided to "put him through hell".

 John Nathan-Turner wanted to shoot a story abroad for season 22, similar to previous seasons.
 The show's then US distributor Lionheart initially offered to co-fund filming in America.
 Holmes was commissioned to write the story which was originally set in New Orleans.
 However, Lionheart suddenly backed out, and a number of other locations were considered.
 The production team settled on shooting in Seville.
 Holmes found The Two Doctors a difficult story, as Nathan-Turner had insisted that the Sontarans appear in it.
 Like much of season 22, the story came under fire for violence and disturbing content.
 Holmes was a vegetarian, so many themes in the story were deliberately intended to represent his views about eating meat and slaughtering animals for consumption.

 When Doctor Who returned from hiatus in 1986, a new 14-episode story entitled The Trial of a Time Lord was conceived to span the entire length of the season.
 Holmes was asked to write the first four-part segment of the season, which he subtitled The Mysterious Planet.
 Production of the season was far from smooth – the growing tension between Nathan-Turner and Saward, a lack of faith in the production from BBC executives and Holmes's own poor health made the process difficult.

 Holmes was particularly upset at comments made by BBC drama executive Jonathan Powell regarding his opening four episodes.
 He eventually agreed to write the closing two episodes of the season.
 Holmes began writing the first episode, but died in May 1986 after a short illness.
 Eric Saward intervened and completed episode 13.
 Saward had agreed to write the final episode, but quickly left the production when he and Nathan-Turner were unable to agree on the ending.
 Nathan-Turner was forced to stand in as script editor while Pip and Jane Baker (who had written episodes nine through twelve) wrote episode 14.

-His last work to be broadcast was an episode of the detective series Bergerac, another show script-edited by Chris Boucher, transmitted in 1987.
+Holmes' last work to be broadcast was an episode of the detective series Bergerac, another show script-edited by Chris Boucher, transmitted in 1987.
 He did little work outside of television, although he did novelize his script of The Two Doctors for Target Books in 1986.
 It was the 100th Doctor Who novelization published by Target Books.